WordPress/servehappy/README.md

-# servehappy
+# PHP version information page (codename 'servehappy')

-Information page about PHP versions and updates
+> Information page about PHP versions and updates, to be used through the WordPress.org project.